jfebrian/iOSLeadEssentials/EssentialFeediOSTests/Specs.md

 [ ] Render all loaded feed items (location, image, description) [ ] Image loading experience
-    [V] Load when image view is visible (on screen)
-    [ ] Cancel when image view is out of screen
+    [V] Load when image view is visible (on screen) [V] Cancel when image view is out of screen
     [ ] Show a loading indicator while loading image (shimmer) [ ] Option to retry on image download error
     [ ] Preload when image view is near visible